lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/1_Lesson_1/index.md

   * By default, arcs are left "open" when drawn.
 To add a stroke outline to the flat edges of an arc (to the shape's center), add the word **_PIE_** as an optional seventh argument to the `arc()`function creating a pie-graph shape.
   * There are a total of three options for the arc's optional seventh argument.
 In addition to **_PIE_**, the argument **_CHORD_** connects the connects the edges of the arc with a straight line that avoids the center of the shape. **_OPEN_** resets the arc to its default settings.

+---

+### Let's Practice!

 An example of these four basic shapes can be found in the code below.
 Try changing some of the arguments to see how this modifies the shape's location or appearance:

 {{% codepen 500 zQRVby %}}

+There are a few other function for drawing shapes in the p5 library.
+We won't refer to them in this class, but feel free to check them out in [the p5 reference page](https://p5js.org/reference/) and see what you can make!

-### Outlines (Stroke weight and Stroke Color)
+## Outlines (Stroke weight and Stroke Color)

 p5 draws shapes with a thin black outline by default.
 This outline is called the **stroke**, and it can be modified in a number of ways.

-The `stroke()` function changes the color of any lines drawn after it is called.
-It can take either a String or RGB color values as arguments, similar to the `fill()` function.
+The `stroke()` function changes the color of *_all_* lines drawn after it is called.
+It can take either a string or RGB color values as arguments (in the next lesson), similar to the `fill()` function.

 The thickness of a shape's stroke can be set with the `strokeWeight()` function.
 It takes a single argument that sets the thickness in units of pixels.

 To remove an outline from a shape entirely, use the `noStroke()` function.
+You will then have to call `stroke()` again to set the values for the next shape you need with an outline.

+---

+### Let's Practice!

 The following code adds changeable stroke color and stroke weight to the same shapes from the previous code.
-Try adding the `noStroke()` to see its effect:
+Try adding the `noStroke()` to different places in the code to see how it affects the shapes:

 {{% codepen 500 WBMVbd %}}